StackVista/stackstate-docs/use/perspectives/topology-perspective.md

 ### Root Cause Analysis

-Isolate the selected non clear \(e.g. deviating or critical\) and expand the topology selection in one of the following ways:
+Hover over any component to bring up the component navigation menu.
+Select Root Cause Analysis to isolate the selected non clear \(e.g. deviating or critical\) and expand the topology selection in one of the following ways:

 * **Root cause only** -- only show the probable causing component
 * **Full root cause tree** --  show the entire root cause tree